Estadísticas y récords

 - Lone pre-UFC loss to UFC contender Liz Carmouche via TKO in September of 2010

-- Has made seven successful title defenses
+- Made seven successful title defenses

 - Last pre-UFC win was over veteran Jan Finney in February of 2015

 Noche UFC (9/16/23) Shevchenko and Alexa Grasso fought to a five round split draw in a fight for the UFC women's flyweight title